Saint-Joseph-des-Carmes: The Chapels

 The altar painting depicts Saint James the Great, painted by Pierre van Mol in the 17th century.
 The ceiling paintings depict episodes of the life of Saint James, arranged around the central painting of the Transfiguration of Christ.
 The paintings on the left side show scenes from King Louis IX, or Saint Louis, including his departure for the Seventh Crusade, his charitable activities, and his reception of the relics of the passion of Christ at Sainte Chapelle.

-The wall on the right is devoted to scenes from the life of Saint Dominic, the founder of the Dominican Order, including his meeting with Francis of Assisi, Saint Dominic, the founder of the Domincans, and Saint Ange, the leader of the Carmelites.
+The wall on the right is devoted to scenes from the life of Saint Dominic, the founder of the Dominican Order, including his meeting with Francis of Assisi, Saint Dominic, the founder of the Dominicans, and Saint Ange, the leader of the Carmelites.